About Make it in the North

-Make it in the North was realized by a group of project partners in the Northern Netherlands who wish to connect internationals and internationally minded Dutchies with local companies.
+Make it in the North was created by a big group of organisations in the Northern Netherlands (business associations, universities, city governments and other).
+All these organisations wish to connect internationals and internationally minded Dutchies with local companies.
 We are super proud of our region and of its increasing internationalization, and we want to make this place welcoming for everyone.

 About the North

 The Northern Netherlands is one of the happiest places on earth: not just its cities, which are each less than an hour apart, but also the beautiful region around.
 When we talk about the North, we talk about the 3 provinces Groningen, Friesland and Drenthe.

 - The Groningen region has wide open spaces, and its capital (also called) Groningen is one of the happiest cities in Europe, scoring in the top five European cities for quality of life, education, public domain, health care and air quality.

 - Friesland’s Wadden islands off the Northern Dutch coast were recently featured in a Lonely Planet special, and its capital Leeuwarden was Cultural Capital of Europe in 2018.